 That might seem like a crazy fact about Japanese culture, but it’s true.
 In the 19th century, the Meiji emperor himself broke the taboo and ate meat, popularising a Japan increasingly open to Western ideals.
 Before then, Buddhist laws passed in the 7th century prohibited eating meat (birds and fish were okay, though).

 7. Wearing shoes inside is not normal

 There are often even separate toilet slippers.
 The idea of taking off your shoes before entering a house, restaurant, or hotel is to keep the dirt outside.
-It is pretty tough to get dirt out of a tatami mat, after all.
-There are usually special shoe areas at the entrance of buildings where people remove their outside shoes and put on slippers for indoors.
-Don’t go inside a Japanese home with shoes on, it is considered very impolite.
+After all, it is pretty tough to get the dirt out of a tatami mat.

 8. People bathe naked in Japan – together

-Being naked in a public place might feel a little strange to those of us from Western countries, but bathing nude in communal baths is very much a normal activity in Japanese culture.
-Onsen baths are natural hot springs that are meant to have therapeutic qualities; sento are simply public baths with normal water.
-The tradition goes back centuries.
-See more Japan travel tips here.
+Being naked in a public place might feel a little strange to those from Western countries, but bathing nude in communal baths is a normal activity in Japanese culture.

 9. Hanami means ‘flower viewing’